Krodh: Scriptural excerpts

 "Violence, attachment, covetousness and wrath," says Guru Nanak "are like four rivers of fire; those who fall in them burn, and can swim across, O Nanak, only through God's grace" (GG, 147).
 In other places Guru Nanak states, "Kam and krodh dissolve the body as borax melts gold" (GG, 932).

 Guru Arjan, the fifth Sikh guru, describes the evil of krodh in this hymn: "O krodh, thou enslavest sinful men and then caperest around them like an ape.
 In thy company men become base and are punished variously by Death's messengers.
 The Merciful God, the Eradicator of the sufferings of the humble, O Nanak, alone saveth all" (GG, 1358).

-Guru Ram Das, fourth Sikh guru, informs about the dangers of krodh: "Do not go near those who are possessed by wrath uncontrollable" (GG, 40).
+Guru Ram Das, the fourth Sikh guru, informs about the dangers of krodh: "Do not go near those who are possessed by wrath uncontrollable" (GG, 40).

 Guru Arjan's instruction on dealing with krodh: "Do not be angry with any one; search your own self and live in the world with humility.
 Thus, O Nanak, you may go across (the ocean of existence) under God's grace" (GG, 259).

 Shaikh Farid, a Muslim saint in-which a substantial portion of hymns authored by him are preserved in the primary Sikh scripture, says in one of his couplets: "O Farid, do good to him who hath done thee evil and do not nurse anger in thy heart; no disease will then afflict thy body and all felicities shall be thine" (GG, 1381–82).